Music of South Africa: Mgqashiyo and Isicathamiya

-By the 1970s, only a few long-standing mgqashiyo groups were well-known, with the only new groups finding success with an all-male line-up.
-Abafana Baseqhudeni and Boyoyo Boys were perhaps the biggest new stars of this period.
-The Mahotella Queens' members began leaving the line-up around 1971 for rival groups.
-Gallo, by far the biggest record company in South Africa, began to create a new Mahotella Queens line-up, recording them with Abafana Baseqhudeni.
-Lead groaner Mahlathini had already moved to rival label EMI (in early 1972), where he had successful records with backing team Ndlondlo Bashise and new female group the Mahlathini Girls.
-The new Mahotella Queens line-up over at Gallo found just as much success as the original Queens, recording on-and-off with new male groaners such as Robert Mbazo Mkhize of Abafana Baseqhudeni.
+By the 1970s, only a few long-standing mgqashiyo groups were well known, and the only new groups to achieve success employed all-male lineups.
+Abafana Baseqhudeni and Boyoyo Boys were perhaps the most prominent new stars of this period.
+The Mahotella Queens' members began leaving the lineup around 1971 to join rival groups.
+Gallo, by far the largest record company in South Africa, began assembling a new Mahotella Queens lineup and recorded them with Abafana Baseqhudeni.
+Lead groaner Mahlathini had already moved to the rival label EMI (in early 1972), where he had successful records with backing group Ndlondlo Bashise and the new female group the Mahlathini Girls.
+The new Mahotella Queens lineup at Gallo achieved as much success as the original Queens, recording both with and without new male vocalists, such as Robert Mbazo Mkhize of Abafana Baseqhudeni.

-Ladysmith Black Mambazo, headed by the soprano of Joseph Shabalala, arose in the 1960s, and became perhaps the biggest isicathamiya stars in South Africa's history.
+Ladysmith Black Mambazo, led by Joseph Shabalala, the soprano, emerged in the 1960s and became perhaps the most prominent isicathamiya stars in South Africa's history.
 Their first album was 1973's Amabutho, which was also the first gold record by black musicians; it sold over 25,000 copies.
 Ladysmith Black Mambazo remained popular throughout the next few decades, especially after 1986, when Paul Simon, an American musician, included Ladysmith Black Mambazo on his extremely popular Graceland album and its subsequent tour of 1987.

 With progressive jazz hindered by governmental suppression, marabi-styled dance bands rose to more critical prominence in the jazz world.
 The music became more complex and retained popularity, while progressive jazz produced only occasional hits, such as Winston Ngozi's "Yakal Nkomo" and Abdullah Ibrahim's "Mannenberg".

 Disco

-In the middle of the 1970s, American disco was imported to South Africa, and disco beats were added to soul music, which helped bring a halt to popular mbaqanga bands such as the Mahotella Queens.
+In the middle of the 1970s, American disco was introduced in South Africa, and disco beats were incorporated into soul music, helping to halt the popularity of mbaqanga bands such as the Mahotella Queens.
 In 1976, South African children rebelled en masse against apartheid and governmental authority, and a vibrant, youthful counterculture was created, with music as an integral part of its focus.
-Styles from before the 1970s fusion of disco and soul were not widely regarded, and were perceived as being sanctioned by the white oppressors.
-Few South African bands gained a lasting success during this period, however, with the exception of the Movers, who used marabi elements in their soul.
+Styles from before the 1970s fusion of disco and soul were not widely regarded and were perceived as being sanctioned by the white oppressors.
+Few South African bands achieved lasting success during this period; however, the Movers were an exception, incorporating marabi elements into their soul.
 The Movers were followed by the Soul Brothers, and the instrumental band The Cannibals, who soon began working with singer Jacob "Mpharanyana" Radebe.
 The coloured (not black) band The Flames also gained a following, and soon contributed two members (Blondie Chaplin and Ricky Fataar) to American band The Beach Boys.
-Harari arose in their place, eventually moving to an almost entirely rock and roll sound.
+Harari emerged in their place, eventually adopting an almost entirely rock-and-roll sound.
 One of Harare's members, Sipho 'Hotstix' Mabuse became a superstar in the 1980s.